panshu29/Diabetes-Prediction-India/README.md

 - **Experiment Tracking** – Logging parameters, metrics, and artifacts with MLflow.

 - **Model Persistence** – Saving the trained model locally for future inference.

+using DVC to tract Datamodel, model versions

+The dvc stage add command creates a stage in your dvc.yaml pipeline.
+Here’s what each flag means in your command:

+-n preprocess → stage name = preprocess

+-p preprocess.input,preprocess.output → track parameters input and output from params.yaml (under the preprocess section)

+-d src/preprocess.py → dependency = script

+-d data/raw/diabetes.csv → dependency = raw data

+-o data/processed/diabetes.csv → output = processed data

+python src/preprocess.py → command to execute

+A new stage called preprocess gets added (or updated if it already exists) in your project’s dvc.yaml.

+That stage will include:

+The command to run (python src/preprocess.py)

+Dependencies (src/preprocess.py, data/raw/diabetes.csv)

+Outputs (data/processed/diabetes.csv)

+Parameters (preprocess.input, preprocess.output from params.yaml)

+So after running it, you’ll see a new section inside dvc.yaml.
+DVC starts tracking the declared dependencies (-d) and outputs (-o).

+If any of those dependencies change (file content, params, or code), DVC will know that the stage needs to re-run.

+Important: dvc stage add does not execute python src/preprocess.py right away.

+It just records the stage definition in dvc.yaml.

+preprocessing---> Traing --> Evaluation
+1. MLFlow Experimems
+2. DVC data versioning